sbuff25/RenderManager/README.md

 ## ⚠️ Vantage Settings Note

-**Current Status (v2.15.13):**
+**Current Status (v2.15.50):**
+Wain does **NOT** modify `vantage.ini`.
+Your Vantage configuration is completely safe.

-INI modification is **DISABLED** for safety.
-Wain uses whatever settings are configured in Vantage's HQ Render panel.
+Wain uses whatever settings are already configured in Vantage's HQ Render panel.

-**When INI Writing is Re-enabled (future version):**
-- Wain will be able to automatically configure Vantage HQ settings
-- Resolution, samples, frame range, and output path will be set before launch
-- Backups will be created before any modification

-For now, configure your HQ render settings manually in Vantage:
+**To configure your render settings:**
 1. Open Vantage with your scene
 2. Press `Ctrl+R` to open HQ Render panel
-3. Set resolution, samples, output path
+3. Set resolution, samples, output path, frame range
 4. Settings are remembered for future renders
+5. Click Start in Wain - it will use your configured settings

 ---